d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 ### Scheduler

-MS: Is this API also supposed to cover early stopping and pause and resume?
-If so, we need to say that `update` can return a status flag for what to do (continue, stop, pause).
-Also, `suggest` needs to be able to resume a trial instead of starting a new one.
-If we do not cover pause and resume, we don't need that double role of `suggest`, and `update` can return (continue, stop).
+MS: This API does not support stopping a trial as result of a call to `update`.
+I see this is not needed to implement synchronous SH and HB, so it's probably OK.
+But it runs a bit contrary to saying that scheduling is about stopping a trial.
+If we want that, we'd have to allow `update` to return a flag for (continue, stop).

 Beyond sampling configurations for new trials, we also need to decide how long to run a trial for, or whether to stop it early.
 In practice, all these decisions are